Sabirah42/Serverless_CICD/README.md

 Via what mechanism did you give Jenkins access to make changes to your S3 bucket?
 Why did you need to do so?

-Illustrate the high-level process by which Jenkins is grant access to S3 on the deployment diagram but don't worry about understanding the AWS mechanisms behind this in full detail.
+Illustrate the high-level process by which Jenkins is granted access to S3 on the deployment diagram.
+Don't worry about understanding the AWS mechanisms behind this in full detail.
 You'll be covering that in a future module!

 ## Set up the Serverless backend